 The UK government has shared detailed information on their website.

-In case, you have any more questions around how to be a 100% compliant employer in the UK or how to manage with your remote employees working from the EU countries, write to us at firstname.lastname@example.org.
+If you have any more questions about how to be a 100% compliant employer in the UK or how to manage with your remote employees working from the EU countries, write to us at firstname.lastname@example.org.